pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/recommendations.md

 To deploy in production, we recommend setting up the following pieces of networking infrastructure: A load balancer, a kubernetes ingress controller, and a DNS pointing to the load balancer.
 In addition we recommend using a managed database instance (such as RDS for AWS).

 !!!
-Attention "Interested in deploying with Envoy and expose one single external port?"
+Attention "Interested in deploying with an embedded proxy and expose one single external port?"
-    We are now shipping Pachyderm with an **optional embedded proxy ([Envoy](https://www.envoyproxy.io/))** allowing your cluster to expose one single port to the Internet.
+    We are now shipping Pachyderm with an **optional embedded proxy** allowing your cluster to expose one single port externally.
+This deployment setup is optional.

-    The deployment with Envoy is **optional**.
-If you choose to deploy with Envoy, check out our new recommended architecture and [deployment instructions](../envoy/).
+    If you choose to deploy Pachyderm with a Proxy, check out our new recommended architecture and [deployment instructions](../deploy-w-proxy/).

-    Deploying with Envoy presents a couple of advantages:
+    Deploying with a proxy presents a couple of advantages:

     - You only need to set up one TCP Load Balancer (No more Ingress in front of Console).
     - You will need one DNS only.